Tim LaHaye: Anti-Catholic sentiments

 LaHaye was a harsh critic of Roman Catholicism, which he called "a false religion".
 In his 1973 book Revelation Illustrated and Made Plain, he stated that the Catholic Church "is more dangerous than no religion because she substitutes religion for truth" and "is also dangerous because some of her doctrines are pseudo-Christian."
 Elsewhere the same book compared Catholic ceremonies to pagan rituals.
 It was these statements that were largely responsible for LaHaye's dismissal from Jack Kemp's 1988 presidential campaign.
 It was later revealed that Scott Memorial Baptist Church, the San Diego church that LaHaye had pastored throughout the 1970s, had sponsored an anti-Catholic group called Mission to Catholics; one of their pamphlets asserted that Pope Paul VI was the "archpriest of Satan, a deceiver, and an antichrist, who has, like Judas, gone to his own place."

 The issue of anti-Catholicism also comes up in regard to the Left Behind series.
 While the fictional Pope John XXIV was raptured, he is described as having "stirred up controversy in the church with a new doctrine that seemed to coincide more with the 'heresy' of Martin Luther than with the historic orthodoxy they were used to," and this is implied as the reason he was raptured.
 His successor, Pope Peter II, becomes Pontifex Maximus of Enigma Babylon One World Faith, an amalgamation of all remaining world faiths and religions.

 Other Catholic writers have said that while the books aren't "anti-Catholic per se", they reflect LaHaye's other writings on the subject.

 Despite his anti-Catholic views, he praised traditionalist Catholic director Mel Gibson's 2004 film The Passion of the Christ, saying that "Everyone should see this movie.
 It could be Hollywood's finest achievement to date."
 He also endorsed Catholic convert Newt Gingrich for president in 2012.
+In the Left Behind series, the Pope was raptured though this may have had more to do with Jerry B. Jenkins.